DylanMeeus/springboot_jwt_blog/_posts/2015-07-21-jwt-json-webtoken-logo.markdown

 ![](https://cdn.auth0.com/badges/jwt-compatible.svg)

-If there is some functionallity on your site that uses and exposes JSON Web Tokens, you can use the following button to open the JWT on jwt.io.
+If there is some functionality on your site that uses and exposes JSON Web Tokens, you can use the following button to open the JWT on jwt.io.

 [![](https://cdn.auth0.com/badges/jwt-view.svg)](http://jwt.io/#id_token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiYWRtaW4iOnRydWV9.TJVA95OrM7E2cBab30RMHrHDcEfxjoYZgeFONFh7HgQ)

 The token is sent through the hash like this: `http://jwt.io/#id_token=eyJhbGciOi....`

-Finally, we also designed some cool JWT t-shirts that you can order from [swag.auth0.com](http://swag.auth0.com).
+Finally, we designed some cool JWT t-shirts that you can order from [swag.auth0.com](http://swag.auth0.com).

 ## Acknowledgements

-Special thanks to [Ty Wilkins](http://tywilkins.com/) for crafting the symbol and lettering, [Ricky Rauch](http://twitter.com/rickyrauch) and [team](http://dribbble.com/auth0) for the awesome looking website, [Guillermo Rauch](http://twitter.com/rauchg) for his constant advice, [Mike Jones](http://self-issued.info) for introducing me into the working group and all of you who [contributed to jwt.io](https://github.com/jsonwebtoken/jsonwebtoken.github.io/graphs/contributors) through GitHub.
+Special thanks to [Ty Wilkins](http://tywilkins.com/) for crafting the logo and lettering, [Ricky Rauch](http://twitter.com/rickyrauch) and [team](http://dribbble.com/auth0) for the awesome looking website, [Guillermo Rauch](http://twitter.com/rauchg) for his constant advice, [Mike Jones](http://self-issued.info) for introducing me into the working group and all of you who [contributed to jwt.io](https://github.com/jsonwebtoken/jsonwebtoken.github.io/graphs/contributors) through GitHub.

 **JWT all the things!**